Vector databases - a look at the AI database market

 What is a vector embedding?

 A vector embedding is a list of numbers that represent objects and relationships, allowing unstructured data (such as images) to be searched and used.
-Typically, Machine Learning (ML) algorithms are used to create these vectors.
+Typically, Large Language Models (more precisely the underlying Machine Learning (ML) algorithms) are used to create these vectors.
 The ML algorithms analyse large amounts of data to learn how to represent complex / unstructured data in a lower dimensional space (as vectors).

-What does it have to do with nearest neighbour search?
+What do vector databases have to do with nearest neighbour search?

 Searchability (making unstructured data usable) is at the heart of this concept.
 The nearest neighbour search is therefore a key concept in vector databases.
-The distance between vector embeddings expresses similarity.
+The distance between vector embeddings expresses the similarity of the vectors (and thus the represented objects).
 Therefore, as you are searching for the most similar data, the so-called “nearest neighbour search” is a key concept and the time required to find the nearest neighbours is essential.

 Do we need special vector databases?